 University requirements for establishing residency are independent from those of other types of residency, such as for tax purposes, or other state or institutional residency.
+These regulations were promulgated not to determine whether a student is a resident or nonresident of California, but rather to determine whether a student should pay tuition on an in-state or out-of-state basis.
 A resident for tuition purposes is someone who meets the requirements set forth in the Uniform Student Residence Requirements.
-These laws governing residence for tuition purposes at The California State University are California Education Code Sections 68000-68090, 68120-68134, and 89705-89707.5, and in Title 5 of the California Code of Regulations, Subchapter 5, Article 4, Sections 41900-41916.
-This material can be viewed on the Internet by accessing The California State University's web site at www.calstate.edu/GC/resources.shtml.
-These regulations were promulgated not to determine whether a student is a resident or nonresident of California, but rather to determine whether a student should pay University fees on an in-state or out-ofstate basis.
+These laws governing residence for tuition purposes at the California State University (CSU) are California Education Code sections 68000-68090, 68120-68134, and 89705-89707.5, and California Code of Regulations, Title 5, Subchapter 5, Article 4, sections 41900-41916.
+This material can be viewed on the Internet by accessing the CSU's website at www.calstate.edu/GC/resources.shtml

-The Cal Maritime Admission Office is responsible for determining the residence status of all new and returning students based on responses to the Application for Admission, Residency Questionnaire, and Reclassification Request Form, and, if necessary, other evidence furnished by the student.
+The Cal Maritime Admissions Office is responsible for determining the residence status of all new and returning students based on responses to the Application for Admission, Residency Questionnaire, and Reclassification Request Form, and, as necessary, other evidence furnished by the student.

 A student who fails to submit adequate information to establish eligibility for resident classification will be classified as a nonresident.

 For an adult, physical presence in the state, combined with steps taken at least one year prior to the residence determination date, show an intent to make California the permanent home.
 A minor normally derives residence from the parent(s) they reside with or most recently resided with.

-The steps necessary to show California residency intent will vary from case to case but will include, and is not limited to, the absence of residential ties to any other state; registering to vote and voting in elections in California; maintaining California vehicle registration and driver's license; maintaining California bank accounts; filing California state income tax returns and listing a California address on federal tax returns; owning residential property or occupying or renting an apartment where one's permanent belongings are kept; maintaining active resident memberships in California professional or social organizations; and maintaining a permanent military address and home of record in California if one is in the military service.
+The steps necessary to show California residency intent will vary from case to case but will include, and is not limited to, the absence of residential ties to any other state; registering to vote and voting in elections in California; maintaining California vehicle registration and driver's license; maintaining active California bank accounts; filing California state income tax returns and listing a California address on federal tax returns; owning residential property or occupying or renting an apartment where one's permanent belongings are kept; maintaining active memberships in California professional or social organizations; and maintaining a permanent military address and home of record in California if one is in the military service.

-Nonresident students seeking reclassification are required to complete a supplemental questionnaire including questions concerning their financial dependence on parents who cannot satisfy University requirements for classification as residents for tuition purposes, which will be considered along with physical presence and intent in determining reclassification.
+Nonresident students seeking reclassification are required to complete a supplemental questionnaire that includes questions concerning their financial dependence on parents or others who do not meet University requirements for classification as residents for tuition purposes.
+Financial independence is required, along with physical presence and intent, to be eligible for reclassification.